 During the three and six months ended June 30, 2018, we recorded restructuring charges, net of adjustments, of \$2.3 million and \$7.6 million, respectively.
 Americas segment restructuring charges of \$0.6 million during the six months ended June 30, 2018, were related to severance costs for staff reductions in our Latin America Region.
 International segment restructuring charges of \$3.5 million during the six months ended June 30, 2018, were primarily related to severance costs for staff reductions associated with our ongoing initiatives to drive profitable growth in Europe.
-Corporate segment restructuring charges of \$3.5 million during the six months ended June 30, 2018, related primarily to our ongoing review of the Company's legal structure to evaluate potential realignments to better facilitate the execution of our corporate strategy.
+Corporate segment restructuring charges of \$3.5 million during the six months ended June 30, 2018, were evaluate potential realignments to better facilitate the execution of our corporate strategy.